 Ulysses Press, Crown, Simon & Schuster, Dutton, and Grand Central.
 Her most recent title, "Candida Cleanse: The 21-Day Diet to Beat Yeast and Feel Your Best", will be published by Ulysses Press in May of 2014.

-A former ballerina, Sondra founded Ballet Ambassadors and served as Artistic Director from 2001 until 2013 when she closed the company.
-An arts-in-education outreach organization, it was funded in part by the New York City Department of Cultural Affairs, the New York City Department of Education, Suffolk County BOCES, and Putnam/Northern Westchester BOCES.
+A former ballerina, Sondra founded Ballet Ambassadors and served as Artistic Director from 2001 until 2013.
+An arts-in-education outreach organization, it received funding from the New York City Department of Cultural Affairs, the New York City Department of Education, Suffolk County BOCES, and Putnam/Northern Westchester BOCES.
 Sondra was named a 2012 Purpose Prize Fellow by Encore.org for giving underserved young people the change to share the stage with professional dancers in the classics and original ballets.

 Sondra holds a masters degree from Harvard.